Cancer of Unknown Primary is the 15th most common cancer in the UK, accounting for 2% of all new cancer cases (2015).[1-4]

 In males in the UK, cancer of unknown primary is the 14th most common cancer (2% of all new male cancer cases).
 In females in the UK it is the 11th most common cancer (3% of all new female cancer cases).

 48% of cancer of unknown primary cases in the UK are in males, and 52% are in females.

 Cancer of unknown primary incidence rates (

 Cancer Of Unknown Primary (C77-C80), Number of New Cases, Crude and European Age-Standardised (AS) Incidence Rates per 100,000 Population, UK, 2015

 |AS Rate - 95% UCI||13.4||17.1||18.5||11.8||13.7|

-For cancer of unknown primary, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.
+For cancer of unknown primary, there are few established risk factors therefore differences between countries largely reflect differences in diagnosis and data recording.

 About this data